The High Priestess Tarot Card Meaning

 Upright Meanings For the High Priestess Tarot Card:

 The High Priestess also represents hidden knowledge.
 On a practical level, this can be deeper mysteries and secrets that are not immediately apparent.
 Information is being obscured, but if you dig deeper you’ll uncover more layers to the situation.
+Using traditional interpretations, it can suggest that there is another person hiding information from you.
+This is often through omission.
+If the High Priestess card shows up along with the Moon card, it can indicate unknowable information.

-Metaphysically, the High Priestess has strong connections to mysticism, Gnosticism, or occult traditions within organized religions.
+The High Priestess has strong connections to mysticism, Gnosticism, or occult traditions within organized religions.
 It can speak to priestessing in Neopagan traditions and women’s spirituality.
-This is a message to go deep with spiritual practice.
+This is a message to go deep with your spiritual practice.
 Look beyond the surface of formal religious teachings to the core of the practice.
 It shows up in many of my client’s readings as stepping into a strong role as a spiritual advisor or healer.

 The High Priestess card has elements within it symbolizing duality.
 The colors of the pillars, the pomegranate veil hiding another scene, and the contrast between religion and intuition all speak to the liminality of the High Priestess card.
 This card could be asking you to embrace those disparate parts of yourself and life.
 Sometimes this takes the form of shadow work, where you explore the repressed parts of yourself that often act out in subtle, sabotaging ways.
+Conversely, it can represent the contrast between our public and private selves.

 The High Priestess card can be a message to wait and be silent.
 You may have a goal that’s near and dear to your heart.
 Consider keeping it under wraps until a more opportune moment.
 When the High Priestess shows up in this context, there’s a chance that an outside force might unintentionally (or intentionally) sabotage its progress.
-Sometimes, there can be strength in silence.
+There can be strength in silence.

 Love and Relationships: